Cathe0n/Cyber-Investigator-guide/README.md

 > [!IMPORTANT]
 > Use **WRITE BLOCKER** I don't care how experienced you are, a **WRITE BLOCKER IS ESSENTIAL** '~'

+### Gathering evidence.
+Once you have imaged the storage components

 # Incident handling/Response: Phishing.